 A comprehensive, daily, site diary will be maintained for the overall site as well as for each excavation area.
 In addition to site and excavation details the diaries will include details of personnel present each day.
-The SA shall be responsible for ensuring that all teams complete the daily diary entries for their work areas.
+The SA shall be responsible for ensuring that the diaries are completed.

 All finds will be retained and recorded by context.
-The SA will undertake any necessary emergency first aid to finds; if further conservation is required this will be done according to the recommendations of appropriate specialists.
+The SA will undertake any necessary emergency "first aid" to finds; if further conservation is required this will be done according to the recommendations of appropriate specialists.
 No finds will be discarded prior to post-excavation assessment.